srp140830/datascience_project/README.md

 - Specify the expected structure and data types for your dataset (used in data validation).

 ### 3️.
 Update `params.yaml`
-- Define all model and preprocessing hyperparameters for consistency and tuning.
+- Define all model parameters for consistency and tuning.

 ### 4️.
 Update the **Entity Classes**
 - These define the data models (input/output contracts) used by each component.